awatson31911/module-cleaner/README.md

       * node_modules

 ### Flags
-- -r - A string of the directory to start traversing from
-- -c - Include current directory in directory to delete.
+- -c - Include current directory in directories to delete.
 Current directory's node_modules get bypassed by default
+- -d - A string of the directory to start traversing from
+- -f - Bypass default behavior of getting permission before each deletion
+- -r - Start traversing from the root directory
 - -- Array of strings of the directories not to delete

 *** Note: -- must be placed after any other option flags ***